Facebook and Instagram outages strike again

-The outage adds to a list of troubles that have been plaguing the company this year.
-Last week, The New York Times published a more than 5,000-word investigation that shined a harsh spotlight on how Facebook executives handled a number of scandals including election meddling by Russian trolls and data misuse.
+The outage adds to a list of troubles that've been plaguing the company this year.
+Last week, The New York Times published a lengthy front-page report that shined a harsh spotlight on how Facebook executives handled a number of scandals, including careless data handling by the company and election meddling by Russian trolls.

 Facebook didn't immediately have an explanation about what was causing Tuesday's outage.

 Downdetector.com, which tracks outages, shows that users reported issues with Facebook around 4:41 a.m.
-PST.
-The outage mainly hit the East Coast in the United States along with parts of South America, Europe and Asia.
+PT.
+The outage mainly hit the east coast of the United States, along with parts of South America, Europe and Asia.

 By 10 a.m.
-PST, users were still reporting that Facebook was either slow or wasn't working.
+PT, users were still reporting that Facebook was either slow or wasn't working.

 CNET's Holiday Gift Guide: The place to find the best tech gifts for 2018.